Healthy fat choices

-- Marine: Omega-3 is found mainly in oily fish like tuna, salmon, sardines and blue mackerel.
+Omega-3 is found mainly in oily fish like tuna, salmon, sardines and blue mackerel.
 Other good sources are fish like barramundi and flathead, and seafood like scallops and mussels.
 Try to eat 2–3 serves a week.
-Read more about fish
+Read more about fish.

-- Plants: Good sources of plant-based omega-3 include walnuts, linseed (flaxseed), chia seeds and oils and spreads made from canola or soybean.
+Good sources of plant-based omega-3 include walnuts, linseed (flaxseed), chia seeds, and oils and spreads made from canola or soybeans.
 Aim to include foods that provide at least 1 gram of plant-sourced omega-3 every day.
-Read more about nuts and seeds
+Read more about nuts and seeds.

 For people who don’t eat fish, omega-3 capsules or liquids can also help supplement your intake.

 Omega-6 is a type of polyunsaturated fat that lowers LDL cholesterol.
 Eating foods with unsaturated fat, including omega-6, instead of foods high saturated and trans fats helps to get the right balance for your blood cholesterol (lower LDL and increase HDL).

 Follow these easy ideas for getting the balance right.

 Nuts are an important part of a heart-healthy eating pattern.
 They’re a good source of healthier fats, and regular consumption of nuts is linked to lower levels of bad (LDL) and total blood cholesterol.
 So, include a handful (30g) every day!
 Add them to salads, yoghurt, or your morning cereal.
 Choose unsalted, dry roasted or raw varieties.